markbrown4/yellowshoe/source/cv.md

     <td>
       <h3>Front-End Engineer <span class="sub">with</span> Equal Experts</h3>
       <p>
-        With <a href="https://priority.o2.co.uk/">O2 Priority</a> I built a high performance Node app and React powered CMS.
-I also optimised the mobile experience and built a component library to keep things tidy.
+        With <a href="https://priority.o2.co.uk/">O2 Priority</a> I built a high performance Node app and CMS in React.
+I also optimised their mobile experience and built a component library to help keep things maintainable.
       </p>
       <p>
-        For <a href="https://agribusinessintelligence.informa.com/">Informa Agribusiness Intelligence</a> I worked on an Aurelia app to search, filter and output data visualisations for agricultural insights.
+        For <a href="https://agribusinessintelligence.informa.com/">Informa Agribusiness Intelligence</a> I worked on an Aurelia app, adding search & filter capabilities and data visualisations for agricultural insights.
       </p>
       <p>
-        <a href="https://lvl5.ai/">lvl5.ai</a> based in San-fransisco, asked me to develop an image tagging app for them with React.
+        <a href="https://lvl5.ai/">lvl5.ai</a> based in San-fransisco asked me to develop an image tagging and annotation tool in React.
       </p>
       <p>I was also involved with interviewing and bringing new engineers into the fold at Equal Experts</p>
-      <p>Tooling: NodeJS, AWS, Nginx, React, Vue, ES6, Aurelia, D3, Sass, Mocha, Enzyme &amp; Sinon</p>
+      <p>Tooling: NodeJS, AWS, Nginx, MongoDB, React, Vue, ES6, Aurelia, D3, Sass, Mocha, Enzyme &amp; Sinon</p>
     </td>
   </tr>
   <tr>